 If there is any serious confrontation between the adventurers and the weapons team then the weapons team will make absolutely every effort to get the mission back on track.

-On arrival at the comet the weapons team will gather on the bridge with the adventurers to see what they’re up against.
+On arrival at the comet the weapons team will gather on the bridge with the PCs to see what they’re up against.
 The arrival will be very rough.
 The comet will be surrounded by debris, some of it capable of damaging the ship, bubbling up in the turbulent atmosphere boiling off of the comet’s surface and escaping into space.
 Visibility to the surface will be poor.
 Intelligent adventurers, in the face of this obvious hull-breach hazard, will go to general quarters, all hands donning vacc suits and depressurizing major spaces.
-If the adventurers have not yet thought to ask then the weapons team will now inform them that they need to find a crack or depression in the comet large enough to allow manual insertion of the weapons and deep enough that a weapon detonation there will cause the comet to pop apart, thus diverting the majority of the comet mass around the inhabited planet in a large ring and minimizing the size of the pieces that do hit the planet.
+If the adventurers have not yet thought to ask then the weapons team will now inform them that they need to find a crack or depression in the comet large enough to allow manual insertion of the weapons and deep enough that a weapon detonation there will cause the comet to pop apart, thus diverting the majority of the comet mass around the inhabited planet in a large ring and minimizing the size of the pieces that do hit.

-At some point during the approach the sergeant (or a lieutenant) will either locate and retrieve the team’s firearms without the adventurers' knowledge or he will find some suitable substitute such as a rivet gun or emergency flare launcher.
+At some point during the approach the sergeant (or a lieutenant) will either locate and retrieve the team’s firearms without the PCs’ knowledge or he will find some suitable substitute such as a rivet gun or emergency flare launcher.
 Whatever he finds he will put it in his vacc suit outer pocket.

 In a few hours the comet will be too close to the planet for the nuclear detonation to have any effect on its chances of hitting the planet.
 A short search will immediately discover two likely-looking canyons.
 One will be easily and safely approached, but may not be deep enough.
 The other is definitely deep enough, but will be dangerous to approach.
 If the ship lands near the first canyon it will immediately be obvious that the canyon is not deep enough and that the second canyon must be attempted.
 There is no time to look for a third canyon, but if the adventurers insist on trying then they will have to maneuver through debris that might damage their ship.
-For each turn spent looking roll two six-sized dice and add the pilot's skill; if 8 or higher (8+) then the ship's pilot successfully avoids the debris, otherwise the ship will be hit by a rock that causes a hull breach.
-On approaching the second canyon roll 10+, plus pilot skill, to avoid a minor crash landing that will require continuous work by all engineers to fix before a takeoff can be attempted, and roll 10+, plus pilot skill, to avoid a collision with debris that will cause a minor hull breach in a primary living space.
-If all ship's engineers work to repair the damage, roll 6+, +1 for every engineer working on the problem, +1 for every 15 minutes of work that has passed, every 15 minutes, to repair the hull breach, and roll 15+, plus mechanical skill of the senior engineer working on the problem, +1 for every other engineer working on the problem, +1 for every 15 minutes of work that has passed, every 15 minutes, to repair the crash landing damage.
-The engineers can work on only one job at a time, and the ship can easily maneuver even with the hull breach, so presumably the adventurers will seek to repair the crash landing damage first.
+For each turn spent looking roll 8+ on 2D, DM pilot skill, to avoid debris; failure means the ship will be hit by a rock that causes a hull breach.
+On approaching the second canyon roll 10+, DM pilot skill, to avoid a minor crash landing that will require continuous work by all engineers to fix before a takeoff can be attempted, and roll 10+, DM pilot skill, to avoid a collision with debris that will cause a minor hull breach in a primary living space.
+In the event of any damage, either from debris or from crash landing, the PCs should act immediately to begin repairs:

 On A Refusal